phel-lang/phel-lang/doc/content/documentation/getting-started.md

 (println "Hello, World!")
 ```

-Before we can run the code, we need to add Phel specific configuration to `composer.json` file:
+In order for Phel to automatically resolve the project namespace and path, this code needs to be added to `composer.json` file.

 ```json
 "extra": {